Parmesan Polenta with Tomato Herb Salad

 Instructions

-- MAKE POLENTA: Boil water with salt in saucepan.
+- MAKE POLENTA: Boil water with salt in a medium saucepan.
 Slowly whisk in polenta/cornmeal, whisking constantly to avoid lumps for 1-2 minutes.
 Lower heat to a simmer.
 Keep whisking until polenta starts to thicken, about 4-5 minutes.
 Cover and cook, whisking every 4-5 minutes to avoid sticking on bottom of pan.
-(When polenta gets thicker, switch to wooden or other spoon to stir. ) Polenta is done when it's creamy, thick and not grainy.
+(When polenta gets thicker, switch to wooden spoon or other spoon to stir. ) Polenta is done when it's creamy, thick and not grainy.
 Total time for cooking should take about 30-40 minutes.
 Turn off heat.
 Stir in butter and Parmesan.
 Taste and add salt if needed.

 - MAKE TOMATO TOPPING: While polenta is cooking (and between stirs), drain tomatoes and squeeze them a bit to eliminate most of juices.
 Roughly chop and place in bowl.
 Add oil, herbs, salt, pepper, lemon and chili flakes (if using).
 Combine well.
 Taste and adjust seasonings.